pkubioinformatics/nanoreviser/README.md

     --model_type=MODEL_TYPE                                'both', 'model1' or 'model2', default is 'both'
     --mapper_exe=MAPPER_EXE                                the align tool for generate the lable of training data, default is 'graphmap'
-    -t TEMP_DIR, --tmp_dir=TEMP_DIR                        path to the tmp dir, which is used to store the preprocessing files
-    -f FAILED_READS_FILENAME                               document to log the failed reads, default is failed_read.txt
-    --basecall_group=BASECALL_GROUP                        attrs for finding the events file in fast5 file, default is Basecall_1D_000
-    --basecall_subgroup=BASECALL_SUBGROUP                  attrs for finding the events file in fast5 file, default is BaseCalled_template

 ## Example